MoritzHayden/bosco/README.md

 1. Discord
    - Go to the [Discord Developer Portal](https://discord.com/developers/applications) and create a new application.
 Copy your bot token.
 2. Reddit
-   - Register for access to the [Reddit API](https://www.reddit.com/wiki/api/).
-Copy your client id and secret.
+   - Create a new [Reddit application](https://www.reddit.com/prefs/apps) and register it for access to the [Reddit API](https://www.reddit.com/wiki/api/).
+Copy your application client id and secret.
 3. API Ninjas
    - Register for access to [API Ninjas](https://api-ninjas.com/).
 Copy your api token.